cs-fullstack-fall-2018/frontend-project1-noobintheus/README.md

 # Simple personal portfolio site

 ### Requirements
  - Include at least 4 different containers with at least one image on each section.
+(10pts)
  - All styling should be in a css file.
+(5pts)
- - Include at least two pages
+ - Include at least two pages.
+(5pts)

 ### Tribute Page or Landing Page Examples